microsoft/terminal/doc/specs/#2557 - Settings Keybinding.md

 If there are concerns about adding more settings files in the future, `openDefaults` could be renamed to be `target`, and this would still serve as a hybrid of Proposition 1 and 2, with less possible options.

+### Conclusion:
+We decided to go with Proposition 1.1.
+The keybinding arg is `target` and it supports...
+- `settingsFile`: open "settings.json"
+- `defaultsFile`: open "defaults.json"
+- `allSettingsFiles`: open all settings files
+- `settingsUI`: open the Settings UI

+`settingsFile` will be the default until the Settings UI is implemented.
+At that point, the default will be silently changed to `settingsUI`.

 ## UI/UX Design